 manage_moods

-Mood: Harms one’s ability to process emotions, increases risk of depression and/or anxiety, and increases irritability and restlessness.
+Mood: Affects one’s ability to process emotions, increases the risk of depression and anxiety, and increases irritability and restlessness.

 Image

-Cognitive function: Can lead to or worsen learning disorders and harm memory and concentration.
+Cognitive function: Contributes to learning disorders and harms memory and concentration.
 These effects can persist into adulthood and worsen with age.

 Withdrawal symptoms and nicotine cravings can be challenging to manage, but there are some tools that can help: